Top of the World (Kimbra song)

 "Top of the World" is a song by New Zealand indie pop singer Kimbra.
 It was released on 10 November 2017 as the second single from her third studio album Primal Heart (2018).
 A remix of the song featuring American rapper Snoop Dogg was released 20 July 2018.

 Music video

 The official music video for "Top of the World" was directed by Guy Franklin.
+In the video Kimbra sings among columns that fall around her.